lorenzo-salgado/lorenzo-salgado/index.md

 # Technical Writing
 I will have some of my writing documents here.

-<a href="pdf/aerogels_history_applications.pdf" target="_blank">PDF.</a>
+<a href="pdf/aerogels_history_applications.pdf" target="_blank">-Aerogel Material Properties and History.</a>

+<a href="pdf/ME-16%20Final%20Project.pdf" target="_blank">-Aerogel as an Insulating Material.</a>

 # 3D Printing
 Here I will have some documentation detailing my personal projects.
-Me and my ender 3 vs. the world.

 # Music, Games, Sports
 Will hope to take on projects relating to my interests in each of these.